amandabee/Sewing-Emoji/ProposalTemplate.md

+There's an example proposal at [https://unicode.org/emoji/selection.html#example_submission]

 ...
 Proposal
 Submitted by:
 Date:
 Art created by TK.
-Licensed for non­commercial use: free to share and use.
+Licensed for non-commercial use: free to share and use.

 # Abstract
 We propose the inclusion of the TK emoji, a highly recognizable icon that TK